-By: Mohammad Ali Shabani for Al-Monitor Iran Pulse Posted on September 15.
+Author: Mohammad Ali Shabani Posted September 15, 2012

 The Iranian rial, after plunging 18% in just three days, hit an all-time low against the US dollar this week [Sept.
 10].
 But despite conventional wisdom, there are other factors behind this sudden drop besides the growing impact of U.S.-led sanctions on Iran.